SUP Yoga: The Basics

 Photo courtesy of Dan’s Camera.

 At one point in time, the Milky Way was always visible on every moonless night.
 However, due to light pollution, its appearance isn’t as consistent.
-It’s brightest in the southern hemisphere in the modern sky, but you can still view this sky phenomenon from your lake house.
+It’s brightest in the southern hemisphere of the modern sky, but you can still view this sky phenomenon from your lake house.
 You’ll see dust lanes, nebulas, and star clusters within the constellation Sagittarius, making up the brightest part of the galaxy.
 Between June and August, our galaxy appears most brilliant, while December through February is when it’s invisible and too close to the sun.
 Right now, it’s a perfect time of year to look for the Milky Way on a clear night!

 Comets